SeanMollet/BUSE/README.md

 Once this is done, /dev/nbd0 will appear as a 2TB HDD, with a single 2TB partition formatted FAT32 containing all the files inside /path/to/export

+## Sizing
+The size of the synthetic disk depends upon two settings in setup.h:

+    Fat32_Sectors_per_Cluster
+    FAT32_FAT_Table_Length

+Ideally, adjust the size only with the Sectors_per_Cluster.
+The following are possible values and the resulting disk size:

+    SecPerClus	Disk Size (G)	Fat Size (Mb)
+    1	        0.5	            4
+    2       	2	            8
+    4	        8	            16
+    8	        32	            32
+    16	        128	            64
+    32	        512	            128
+    64	        2048	        256

+If this isn't fine grain enough for your application, you can also adjust the FAT_Table_Length, which will also adjust the final size proportionally to the adjustment made.
+Reducing this value by 50% will shrink the disk to 50% of the above size.

+Note that even though the disk is virtual, the filesystem elements must be generated and kept in RAM.
+Larger sized disks require more space for the filesystem elements, as noted in the Fat Size column of the above table.
+Additionally, RAM is required for keeping track of filenames and the memory map of the system.
+Both the filenames and memory map grow proportionally with the number of files on the hosted filesystem.
+In short, use the smallest disk size you can in order to save RAM for the filenames and memory mapping.

 ## USB Device Mode

 Thanks to By Andrew Mulholland (gbaman) and his Gist at